ubc-cirrus-lab/caribou/multi_x_serverless/global_routing/internal/solver/README.md

 ## Inputs

-- Function region to region execution time
+- Function region to region execution time (ms):
+  - A list of execution times where each item represents a region
+  - This is obtained by example runs and is not available at the initial deployment of the workflow (i.e. the data is collected over time)
-- Function region to region data latency
+- Function region to region data latency (ms)
+  - A list of data transfer latencies where each item represents a region
+  - This is obtained by example runs and is not available at the initial deployment of the workflow (i.e. the data is collected over time)
-- Grid CO2e emissions per region
+- Grid CO2e emissions per region (gCO2e/kWh)
+  - A list of CO2e emissions where each item represents a region
+  - This is obtained using the `grid_co2` package and is currently updated every 6 hours
-- Region to region data transfer cost
+- Region to region data transfer cost ($/GB)
-- Region pricing
+- Region pricing ($/GB-s)
-- Region to region round-trip time latency
+- Region to region round-trip time latency (ms)
 - Resource requirements

 ## Assumptions